Ledgerback/Ledgerback-DCRC/Overall_Projects_List.md

 # Overall Projects List

-This list covers all the work that members are undertaking in the cooperative.
+This list covers all the projects that members are undertaking in the cooperative.

 # Members

 ## Charles

+### Intellectual Outputs
 | Project Name | Areas | Exected outputs?| Links|
 |--------------|-------| ----------------|------|
 | Introduction to Platform cooperativism | Learning and education| Presentation and Notes for someone to build a course or self-study | Link|